anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 3. Bowtie2

 Bowtie2 is a fast and efficient algorithm for aligning reads to a reference sequence.
 It comprises various modes wherein it supports local, paired-end and gapped alignment.
-The key parameters for Bowtie2 include:
+The key parameters for Bowtie2 include the following.
+All parameters for Bowtie2 are listed in [Bowtie2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#main-arguments).

 #